dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

 17. Also note the **centre-of-gravity height** of this configuration (roughly where the mass balances along the vertical axis).

-You'll end with three numbers — **Ixx, Iyy, Izz** — plus the body mass and CG.
+We'll end with three numbers — **Ixx, Iyy, Izz** — plus the body mass and CG.

 ---